 - 1. All teachers use green pen. - 2.
 All HLTAs, TAs and INAs use purple pen. - 3.
-All work is marked to the learning intention and success criteria or ladder. - 4.
-Feedback that relates to the child's target will be acknowledged (a 'T' in a circle may be used to show this). - 5.
-Positive comments are represented by a 'Star'.
-Areas of development/target are represented by a 'Wish'. - 6.
+All work is marked to the learning intention and success criteria or ladder or individual 'next step' targets. - 4.
+Feedback that relates to the child's target will be acknowledged. - 5.
+Hot marking is the 'eyes over the shoulder' technique where a teacher or additional adult circulates and marks/ feeds back as the child works and the child corrects or improves their work as a result. - 6.
 Children should be given time to review marking and correct mistakes which are marked or discussed, and time to action any 'Wish'. - 7.
 Reward stickers and printed stamps may be used as a means of encouragement to indicate effort and/or achievement.